VidTu/HCsCR/README.md

 #### One Version (Faster)

-To compile one specific (Minecraft) version the mod from the source code:
+To compile one specific (Minecraft) version of the mod from the source code:

 1. Have 4 GB of free RAM, 5 GB of free disk space, and an active internet connection.